Deamidated Gliadin Antibody

 If you have already been diagnosed with celiac disease and are on a gluten-free diet,

-your doctor may have you tested from time to time to see whether your body is responding
+your healthcare provider may have you tested from time to time to see whether your

 What other tests might I have along with this test?